kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson3_Using_EXISTS_Predicate_with_Subqueries.md

 -- Validation query using JOIN
 SELECT COUNT(DISTINCT e.EmployeeID) as EmployeesWithOrders_Validation
 FROM Employees e
-INNER JOIN Orders o ON e.EmployeeID = o.e.EmployeeID
+INNER JOIN Orders o ON e.EmployeeID = o.EmployeeID
 WHERE e.IsActive = 1
   AND o.IsActive = 1;